| From A Wedding Photographer’s Perspective|

 All the brides expect to have an as smooth as possible wedding day, the question is how can we achieve that？

-As the person who stands close to you and captures the moments for you to recollect in the future, the wedding photographer is an important part to compose a seamless and smooth wedding day timeline.
-Based on my wedding industry experience, most wedding photographers prefer to organize a pre-wedding consultation to work out a wedding day plan together with you.
+As the person who stands close to you and captures the moments for you to recollect in the future, your wedding photographer is an important part to compose your wedding day schedule.

 In case you are looking for quick and simple information, I will provide a more Generic Wedding Day Time Line firstly.

 -9.00 am, Makeup artist and hairstylist come for girls

 -10.30 am to11.30 am, photographer come to shoot groom preparation